 22 Oct 2022

-Saturday 22 October, ABUJA, Nigeria – The Coalition for Epidemic Preparedness Innovations (CEPI) and the Nigeria Centre for Disease Control and Prevention (NCDC) have teamed up to host a workshop in Abuja, Nigeria, for scientists from across the West Africa sub-region to discuss and review progress of their ongoing Lassa fever research.
+Saturday 22 October, ABUJA, Nigeria – The Coalition for Epidemic Preparedness Innovations (CEPI), WHO, and the Nigeria Centre for Disease Control and Prevention (NCDC) have teamed up to host a workshop in Abuja, Nigeria, for scientists from across the West Africa sub-region to discuss and review progress of their ongoing Lassa fever research.

 Taking place from today, Saturday 22 October, and through to Monday 24 October, the three-day event brings together experts from Nigeria, Benin, Guinea, Liberia and Sierra Leone – all countries affected by Lassa fever – to share progress, challenges and insights from their work on the largest ever Lassa fever study, known as the Enable Lassa Research Programme.